benmobley/spotify-etl-api/README.md

-# Spotify ETL → Postgres → FastAPI (Portfolio Project)
+# Spotify ETL → Postgres → FastAPI

 A tiny but complete data project that proves end-to-end skills: